younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 3. Configure the pipeline on GitLab.
 <br>&nbsp&nbsp&nbsp&nbsp a.
 Create .gitlab-ci.yml in a test pipeline in the GitLab Editor.
 <br>&nbsp&nbsp&nbsp&nbsp b.
 Copy the contents of gitlab-pipeline-template.yml and configure the following:
-<br>  i.
+<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp i.
 Set any tags required to identify the GitLab runner you wish to run your pipeline, e.g. ship_docker.
-<br>  ii.
+<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp ii.
 Replace <some registry> with the URL to docker image.
-  <br>  iii.
+<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp iii.
 Edit the accessibility scan parameters with the type of scan you want to run: